ITU's 160 anniversary

 Open Discussion: Adopting the ITU DFS Security Recommendations

-In this session ITU will present the results of the gap analysis survey on the DFS security recommendations and open the discussion to LCA and CBL to openly discuss the implementation of the relevant DFS security recommendations.
-The output of this session is a draft document for the adoption of the relevant recommendations by LCA and CBL.
+In this session ITU presented the results of the gap analysis survey on the DFS security recommendations and opened the discussion to LCA and CBL to openly discuss the implementation of the relevant DFS security recommendations.
+The output of this session was a draft document for the adoption of the relevant recommendations by LCA and CBL.